sidiousvic/yopardy/README.md

 3. `yarn start` **and hack away, commit often and atomically**

+I reccomend you take a while to understand how state is implemented with [`zustand`](https://github.com/react-spring/zustand).

 4. **PR against master, assign** `@sidiousvic` **for review**

 ### Wanted Features

+`🔥 Most wanted  💅🏼 Easy  😈 Fiddly 🍪 Unnecessary but fun`

-🥑 Add tests 🔥🔥🔥
+🥑 Add tests 🔥

-🥑 Refactor to Typescript 🔥🔥🔥
+🥑 Refactor to Typescript 🔥😈🍪

-🥑 Emojis should appear on boxes to show right or wrong answer
+🥑 Emojis should appear on boxes to show right or wrong answer 💅🏼

-🥑 Indicate which team answered and whether they got it right
+🥑 Indicate which team answered and whether they got it right 💅🏼

-🥑 Add music, and change music according to stage
+🥑 Add music, and change music according to stage 😈🍪

-🥑 Random double point round
+🥑 Random double point round 😈🍪

+🥑 Implement `xstate` finite state machines 🔥😈🍪

-🥑 Final extra points question that anybody can answer
+🥑 Final extra points question that anybody can answer 😈🍪

-🥑 Points penalty if you got a question wrong (half of winnable points)
+🥑 Points penalty if you got a question wrong (half of winnable points) 💅🏼

 🥑 Timer on the screen for choosing, another for answering

-🥑 Implement button to pick a random question
+🥑 Implement button to pick a random question 💅🏼🍪

-🥑 Customizable team names
+🥑 Customizable team names 💅🏼